Thomas William Hislop: Political career

 Hislop was first elected for the Waitaki electorate in the 1876 general election, and was re-elected in 1879.
 He resigned on 28 April 1880 "for private reasons".
 He then represented Oamaru from an 1885 by-election to 1889, when he resigned from his two ministerial portfolios (effective 10 September 1889) and his parliamentary seat (effective 4 September 1889) over the Ward–Hislop Affair.
-He won the resulting 1889 by-election, but was defeated by Thomas Young Duncan at the next general election in 1890.
+He won the resulting 1889 by-election, but was defeated by Tom Duncan at the next general election in 1890.
 He contested the 1896 general election in the Wellington Suburbs electorate, but was defeated by Thomas Wilford, with 2194 to 1942 votes.
 An election petition was filed one month after the election, accusing Wilford of bribery, illegal practices and not being properly registered as a voter himself.
 It was argued that only Hislop was properly registered, and should thus be returned.
 Wilford's election was declared invalid, but a by-election was called.
 Hislop declared that he would not stand in the by-election in favour of the opposition candidate Arthur Atkinson, who had come forth in the three-member Wellington electorate.
 Charles Wilson from the Liberal Party narrowly defeated Atkinson in the 1897 by-election.

 Hislop was a member of the Atkinson Ministry from 1887 to 1891, holding posts as Colonial Secretary and Minister of Education.
 The education portfolio filled Hislop with great pleasure, as he was thus following in his father's footsteps, as he had been the author of the Education Act.
 Hislop drafted the Fair Rent Bill, which was introduced by the fifth Atkinson Ministry, and passed through the Lower House.
 He also introduced labour bills, factory and shop hours, and employers' liability bills, also building liens and the Truck Act, which, however, were not passed.
 He was successful in passing the Shipping and Seamen's Act.
 He also effected some useful legal reforms, and introduced the Representation Bill, a measure based on the Hare system, but this was withdrawn.
 Hislop's political views were on the left of the spectrum.

 As a minister, he was involved in the 1889 Paris Exposition.
 For that, and for his services to education in general, he was honoured by the French Government with a Legion of Honour award.